BhargavKadali39/hangman-explained-in-python/README.md

-"commands to install the module are below"
+'''commands to install the module are below'''

 # hangman-explained-in-python
 Detailed explanation of hangman using python